mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In this case metaphors concerning learning spaces and movement between spaces are often found in existing research including: walled gardens, playgrounds, sandboxes, harbours.
 This section aims to draw from these metaphors relatable core principles which may help the impact of this research.

 #### Harbours - authentic and restrictive

+**Characteristics of a harbour**

+Harbours are protective spaces suitable for docking of ships, at times natural or man-made with protection offered by artificially created harbour walls extending out into the sea creating a sheltered space, prevent large waves from entering but also allowing movement out into the open sea, the possibility for refuelling or maintaining sea vessels and infrastructure to connect to rail or road links for transport in-land.
+The term harbour is used metaphorically to indicate a space of safety, nurturing and a gathering space for like minds.

 **Design as simplification**